Housing Exemption/Cancellation Form

 - Medical Condition: Student must present information from a qualified medical professional as to how the presenting condition is reason to be exempt from living on campus.

 - Residing with a responsible relative: Students may receive an exemption to live with a relative generally limited to PARENT, LEGAL GUARDIAN, or GRANDPARENT whose residence is within 50 miles of campus.
 The relative must have established 6 months of residency to qualify.
 A copy of a state issued identification for the relative showing the address of the residence and a copy of one of the following must be presented: utility bill, property tax statement, or a lease agreement in the relative’s name.
 Students who are approved for this exemption must live with the named relative and are not permitted to secure their own housing elsewhere.

 - Married and residing with spouse within 50 miles of campus: Submission of a valid copy of marriage certificate, as well as proof of address, such as a utility bill, tax statement, or lease agreement.

 - 21 years of age: Achieved 21 years of age prior to the start of the academic year (fall semester).

 - Living in Greek housing: Must be an active member of a fraternity recognized by Indiana Tech, have a 2.0 grade point average, and completed your second semester of full time enrollment.
 Proof of membership must be provided.

-- Junior or senior standing: Completion of 60 credit hours prior to start of the fall semester (spring semester if starting at Tech in spring).
+- Junior or senior standing (two years of college enrollment): Completion of 60 credit hours prior to start of the fall semester (spring semester if starting at Tech in spring).
 Verification from an advisor or the registrar office must be submitted for proof of change in enrollment status.